Cloud computing terms

 Updating legacy applications, processes, and data management with cloud computing technologies.
 Modernization can help organizations improve IT performance, enhance customer and employee experiences, and accelerate time to market for new offerings and updates.
 Learn more.

 artificial intelligence (AI)

 The capability of a computer system to imitate human intelligence.
 Using math and logic, the computer system simulates the reasoning that humans use to learn from new information and make decisions.
-Learn more about artificial intelligence (AI).
+Learn more.

 business analytics tools

 Tools that extract data from business systems and integrate it into a repository, such as a data warehouse, where it can be analyzed.
 Analytics tools range from spreadsheets with statistical functions to sophisticated data mining and predictive modeling tools.
 Learn more.